 Registered with UCAS, and not used all of your choices?

+If you’ve already got a UCAS application then you should apply to us using this application.
 If you paid for more than one choice and haven’t used all five, then at this point you’ll have one or more choices still available to you as long as you haven’t accepted any of your offers yet.
-You have until June to make the rest of your choices, but bear in mind that we can close courses with a January 15 deadline at any time after this point.
+You have until June 30 to make the rest of your choices, but bear in mind that we can close courses with a January 15 deadline at any time after this point.
 If your course is currently open, add us as a choice as soon as possible so that you don’t miss out.

 Registered with UCAS and used all of your choices?

 If you’ve used all of your choices and don’t hold any offers, then you’re going to be in one of two situations; you’re still waiting for some or all of your universities to make their decision, or you’ve unfortunately been unsuccessful so far.